 Most typically, you’ll find this type of plant planted in homes and around large yards.
-They’re pretty low as far as upkeep goes and grows rather small to the ground.
+They’re pretty low as far as upkeep goes and grows relatively tiny to the ground.

-One great thing about this plant is, you can plant other plants around it, and it’ll still thrive without taking away the soils nourishment from other plants.
+One great thing about this plant is, you can plant other plants around it, and it’ll still thrive without taking away soil nourishment from other plants.
 While the most common color you’ll see on the blossoms is white, they’ve also been known to appear in blue, shades of pink, purple, and even a rose color.
 They do require some shade later during the day, and while they don’t need a lot of watering, they won’t survive in drought areas very well.
-Blooms are usually seen around late Summer (August) and can grow all the way up to ten to fifteen feet tall in some areas.
-Life spanwise, it seems to be as long as you take well care of the plant and it needs it’ll continue to thrive as some have reported having their plants for over ten years.
+Blooms are usually seen around late Summer (August) and can grow up to ten to fifteen feet tall in some areas.
+Life spanwise, it seems that as long as you take well care of the plant and it needs it, it’ll continue to thrive, as some have reported having their plants for over ten years.

 Snow Hill Hydrangea, Hydrangea Arborescens is For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping